hubmapconsortium/portal-docs/assays/celldive.md

 ## Cell DIVE Processing by the HIVE:
 The HIVE data processing pipeline documentation are to be determined as of 12/18/2020.

+## QA/QC of processed microscopy data (state 1):
+QC for the Cell DIVE process as performed by GE Research is performed on the processed microscopy data (state 1).

+Files submitted will be in OME format and can be checked in the following ways:
+1. There should be a region directory for each donor under the HuBMAP_OME directory
+2. Each region should contain a number of OME TIFFS equal to the number of sections taken from the block of all donors, with each file identified by the corresponding slide ID.
+The full list of all slide IDs (i.e. one section per slide) is found in the root directory in the file slide_list.txt
+3. Each OME tiff file should contain a number of channels equal to the number of markers plus two (the two additional channels being the initial and the final dapi images).
+The list of channels is contained in the file channel_list.txt in the data set root directory
+4. There should be an OME TIFF file for each slide in the vHE (virtual H&E)  directory.
+These vHE files consist of a whole slide image for each of the slides in the data set.
+The whole slide image for each slide should contain a number of distinct sections that corresponds to the number of donors in the data set.

+For a visual assessment, each OME-TIFF can be opened in a suitable viewer (for example QuPath).
+Each channel can be inspected for focus, contrast and the presence of any foreign debris obstructing the image.
+Tissue loss can be inferred by comparing the dapi_init channel to the dapi_final channel.
+Stitching artifacts such as mis-aligned tiles and an apparent significant quilting pattern can be determined visually as well.

+For each specific channel, compare marker localization to the staining pattern observed in the batch control slide.
+This batch control slide should represent the tissue(s) used for the original antibody characterization and staining patterns should follow correct cell type localization for the target marker.

+To avoid the presence of stitching artifacts it is critical that the imager be initially calibrated with a standard Cell DIVEâ„¢ calibration plate.
+This plate includes targets to support corrections for optical distortion, slight stage and camera mis-alignment, and illumination non-uniformity.
+If significant stitching artifacts are observed, consider rerunning the automated calibration routine before the next slide study is performed.

 ## For Additional Help:
 Please contact: [Chris Briggs](mailto:Christine_Briggs@hms.harvard.edu)